 Why are residual impurities a concern?

-How to fully document process-related impurity clearance with mass spectrometry
+How to fully document process-related impurity clearance

 The problem, however, is that older methodologies like ELISA and HPLC are restricted by low antibody-specificity and too-high limit of quantification, respectively.
 Since the residuals in samples are present in only low-ppm levels, you need a highly sensitive and reproducible approach to get a detailed overview of the residual protein clearance [4, 5].